37269-023: Greater Mekong Subregion: Rehabilitation of the Railway in Cambodia Project

 Progress Towards Outcome

 The Southern line from Phnom Penh to Sihanoukville is completed.
 The section between Phnom Penh and Touk Meas was re-opened in October 2010, and the section between Touk Meas and Sihanoukville was re-opened in December 2012.
 About 30 trains circulate each week on the line, carrying fuel, cement and bagged rice in containers.
 All these will increase as the rail business is expanding.
 In the first full year of operation in 2013, the railway carried 393,000 tons of freight on the Southern Line, three times higher than the average level before the project.
 The Port Authority of Sihanoukville recorded an 85% increase in rice exports in 2013, much of it traveling to the port via the newly revived Southern Line.
 In addition, sending goods by rail has removed almost 700 trucks journeys round trip every week from the National Highways.
 Northern line - of the 48 km of missing link between Sisophon to Poipet (Thai border), about 42 km is completed; and 23 km from Phnom Penh bifurcation to Bat Deong is completed.
 The contractor stopped the work in June 2012 and negotiations to resume the works failed.
-The Government has prepared Plan B to complete priority works with the available funds.
-Some of the priority works under Plan B is ongoing.
+The Government has prepared Plan B to complete priority works with the available funds on the Southern Line, which is now complete.

 Description of Project Outputs